 Andrew Scott was born in 1976 in Dublin, Ireland, where he trained at Dublin’s Abbey Theatre.
-His acting career started playing a small role in Steven Spielberg’s Saving Private Ryan, following which he took the role of Edmund in Karel Reisz’s Long Day’s Journey into Night at the Gate Theatre, winning Actor of the Year at the Sunday Independent Spirit of Line Arts Awards s 1998.
+His acting career started playing a small role in Steven Spielberg’s Saving Private Ryan, following which he took the role of Edmund in Karel Reisz’s Long Day’s Journey into Night at the Gate Theatre, winning actor of the year at the Sunday Independent Spirit of Line Arts Awards in 1998.

 Scott made his West End debut in Dublin Carol at the Royal Court Theatre alongside Brian Cox.
-He then received his first Olivier award for his portrayal of Alex in A Girl in a Car with a Man at The Royal Court Theatre and later winning Theatregoers’ Choice Award for his role in Aristocrats at The National Theatre.
-His Broadway debut started with his performance in The Vertical Hour alongside Bill Nighy and Julianne Moore, which he received a nomination for the Drama League awards.
+He then received his first Olivier Award for his portrayal of Alex in A Girl in a Car with a Man at the Royal Court, later starring in Aristocrats at the National Theatre.
+His Broadway debut started with his performance in The Vertical Hour alongside Bill Nighy and Julianne Moore.

-Scott is, perhaps, more famously known for his roles in television and film.
-Some of his more notable work include his role as Jim Moriarty in the acclaimed television series Sherlock, winning BAFTA and IFTA awards for best supporting actor.
-He also appeared in award winning Band of Brothers as Private John Hall, as C (Max Denbigh) in James Bond film spectre alongside Daniel Craig in 2015 and as Col. William Smith in acclaimed John Adams.
+Some of Scott's notable screen work includes Jim Moriarty in the acclaimed television series Sherlock alongside Benedict Cumberbatch and Martin Freeman, and the Priest in Fleabag.
+He also appeared in Band of Brothers as Private John Hall, as C (Max Denbigh) in James Bond film Spectre alongside Daniel Craig.